torsday/notebook/GLOSSARY.md

 ETL (Extract, Transform and Load) is a process in data warehousing responsible for pulling data out of the source systems and placing it into a data warehouse.

+## Fault Tolerance

+The property that enables a system to continue operating properly in the event of the failure of (or one or more faults within) some of its components.

 ## Functional Tests

 Functional tests check a particular feature for correctness by comparing the results for a given input against the specification.
 Functional tests don't concern themselves with intermediate results or side-effects, just the result (they don't care that after doing x, object y has state z).
 They are written to test part of the specification such as, "calling function Square(x) with the argument of 2 returns 4".